 - Number of cases closed the same day

 - Average time to resolution

 - The average number of service calls per day

 - Complaint time to resolution

 Operational metrics are worth implementing in all areas.

-In addition, to these more traditional operational metrics, recent years have seen businesses expand their measurements outside of the strick business metrics.
-These are specifically incorporating Voice of the Customer feedback like customer satisfaction Net Promoter Score, customer loyalty, social media metrics like sentiment, influence, reach but also Project Management, Innovation and Leadership.
+In addition, to these more traditional operational metrics, recent years have seen businesses expand their measurements outside of the strict business metrics.
+These are specifically incorporating Voice of the Customer feedback like customer satisfaction net promoter score, customer loyalty, social media metrics like sentiment, influence, reach but also Project Management, Innovation and Leadership.